gplepage/lsqfit/doc/source/overview.rst

 function requires an extra |GVar|, that |GVar| should be turned into a parameter by adding it to the prior.

-Error messages that come from inside the *gsl* routines used by
+Error messages that come from inside the GSL routines used by
 |nonlinear_fit| are sometimes less than useful.
 They are usually due to errors
 in one of the inputs to the fit  (that is, the fit data, the prior, or the fit function).
-Again setting ``debug=True`` may catch the errors before they land in *gsl*.
+Again setting ``debug=True`` may catch the errors before they land in GSL.

 Occasionally :class:`lsqfit.nonlinear_fit` appears to go crazy, with gigantic ``chi**2``\s (*e.g.*, ``1e78``).
 This could be because there is a genuine